 Admission Qualifications - Academic and Technical StandardsPage Menu

-All students must meet both our academic standards and our technical standards in order to be admitted, progress through, and graduate from the Acupuncture and Oriental Medicine program.
+All students must meet both our academic standards and our technical standards in order to be admitted, progress through, and graduate from the Acupuncture and Chinese Medicine program.

 Academic standards refer to acceptable demonstrations of competency in various disciplines, before admission and after, as judged by faculty members, examinations, and other measurements of performance.

-A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture and Master of Oriental Medicine degree programs, and the Herbal Medicine Certificate Program.
+A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture and Master of Chinese Medicine degree programs, and the Herbal Medicine Certificate Program.
 Accommodation may be deemed unreasonable if it would compromise essential elements of the curriculum or would require a fundamental alteration to the nature of the program, service or activity: